Syllabi for most classes can be found in this Google Drive folder.

 Watch this five minute video (below) to find out how to request / register for classes through the eSchools system.
 Use our eSchools link here or the link provided by Andrea Wilcoxon in an email with your user name and password.
 If you did NOT receive an email with your eSchools username and password from Andrea, please contact her at firstname.lastname@example.org.

+Classes in orange are full and have a waiting list.
+Other classes have space and students are still welcome to join.
 Find a copy of the course descriptions listed by day and time here:

 or listed in alphabetical order by class name here.eSchools-Instructions